Why should I choose Spain?

-The programme welcomes applicants from any field or branch.
-Participants need to have some knowledge of Spanish, but it’s not necessary to be a student of Spanish.
-Candidates don’t need to have a background in education.
-However, if they are considering a teaching career, this will constitute a valuable experience.
+The programme welcomes applicants from any field.
+Participants need some knowledge of the language, but it’s not required to be a student of Spanish.
+Candidates do not need a background in education.
+Teaching experience or training will be an asset.

 What are the assistants' duties?

-Assistants may also be asked to participate in extra-curricular activities such as workshops, field trips, music and theatre performances, or sports events.
+Assistants help with the teaching of English.
+They may be asked to assist in classes of other subjects delivered in English, and to participate in extra-curricular activities such as workshops, field trips, music/theatre performances or sports events.

 Where can I go in Spain?

-There are posts available in all the Spanish "Comunidades autónomas" (autonomous regions), including Ceuta, Melilla and the Islas (the Canary and Balearic Islands), Efforts will be made to meet the applicants’ preferences, but their choices cannot be guaranteed.
+There are posts available in all the Spanish "Comunidades autónomas" (autonomous regions), including Ceuta, Melilla and the Canary and Balearic Islands.
+Efforts will be made to meet the applicants’ preferences, but their choices cannot be guaranteed.

 Will there be an Induction Course?

-You will be invited to a one/two-day induction course in late September or beginning of October.
-This course will include information on the administrative procedures required for living in Spain and offer ideas to be used in the classroom.
-It also allows plenty of time to meet other assistants.
+There will be an information session in Ireland in June and a one/two-day induction course in Spain in late September or beginning of October.
+This will include information on administrative procedures and provide training and offer ideas for the classroom.

 Closing date for receipt of applications is 09 March 2020.